13. Accessing databases#

 The open-access textbook Minimalist Data Wrangling with Python by Marek Gagolewski is, and will remain, freely available for everyone’s enjoyment (also in PDF; a printed version can be ordered from Amazon: AU CA DE ES FR IT JP NL PL SE UK US).
 It is a non-profit project.
-Although available online, it is a whole course; it should be read from the beginning to the end.
+Although available online, it is a whole course, and should be read from the beginning to the end.
 Refer to the Preface for general introductory remarks.
 Any bug/typo reports/fixes are appreciated.
-Also, make sure to check out my other book, Deep R Programming .
+Make sure to check out the author’s other book, Deep R Programming .

 pandas is convenient for working with data that fit into memory and which can be stored in individual CSV files.
 Still, larger information banks in a shared environment will often be made available to us via relational (structured) databases such as PostgreSQL or MariaDB, or a wide range of commercial products.

 Most commonly, we use SQL (Structured Query Language) to define the data chunks we wish to analyse.
 Then, we fetch them from the database driver in the form of a pandas data frame.
 This enables us to perform the operations we are already familiar with, e.g., various transformations or visualisations.

 Below we make a quick introduction to the basics of SQL using SQLite, which is a lightweight, flat-file, and server-less open-source database management system.
 Overall, SQLite is a sensible choice for data of even hundreds or thousands of gigabytes in size that fit on a single computer’s disk.
 This is more than enough for playing with our data science projects or prototyping more complex solutions.

 In this chapter, we will learn that the syntax of SQL is very readable: it is modelled after the natural (English) language.
 The purpose of this introduction is not to compose own queries nor to design new databanks.
 The latter is covered by a separate course on database systems; see, e.g., [15, 19].